joereynolds/joereynolds.github.io/_posts/2020-01-22-vim-sandwich-is-better-than-surround.md

 User /u/vimdiesel gave [this link](https://github.com/machakann/vim-sandwich/issues/33)
 which addresses the issue.

+*Surround does that, too [HTML/XML tags in a nice way], and in a more semantic way, IMO: ysip<p\<CR>, optionally letting you add attributes and stuff.*

+You can add HTML attributes through vim-sandwich too, for example

+If we have:

+    Some text here

+and do (assuming the cursor is at beginning of the line)

+    sa$tdiv.body#main-content

+then we get

+    <div class="body" id="main-content">Some text here</div>

 ## Just because it's the most popular doesn't mean it's the best choice